rgerum/unofficial-duolingo-stories/README.md

   - commit and push the changes to github
   - create a pull request

+Please make sure to only commit changes to files that are necessary to the issue.
+Try to not commit accidentally other changes, e.g. package-lock.json files.
+This makes it harder to review and merge the pull request.

 If everything is fine, I will accept the pull request and  I will soon upload it to the website.